jenkinsci/kubernetes-credentials-provider-plugin/docs/README.md

 [^AWS]: it is reported that running in KOPS on AWS you will also need permissions to get/watch/list `configmaps`

-Because granting these permissions for secrets is not something that should be done lightly it is highly advised that you run Jenkins in a unique namespace.
+Because granting these permissions for secrets is not something that should be done lightly it is highly advised for security reasons that you both create a unique service account to run Jenkins as, and run Jenkins in a unique namespace.

 ## Managing credentials